dat-ecosystem-archive/docs/docs/usingdat-cli.md

 ## Features

 * **Secure** - Dat encrypts data transfers and verifies content on arrival.
 Dat prevents third-party access to metadata and content.
 [Learn more](faq#security-and-privacy) about security & privacy.
 * **Distributed** - Connect directly to other users sharing or downloading common datasets.
 Any device can share files without need for centralized servers.
-[Read more](terms#distributed-web) about the distributed web.
 * **Fast** - Share files instantly with in-place archiving.
 Download only the files you want.
 Quickly sync updates by only downloading new data, saving time and bandwidth.
 * **Transparent** - A complete version history improves transparency and auditability.
 Changes are written in append-only logs and uniformly shared throughout the network.
 * **Future-proof** - Persistent identifiers and verify content.
 These unique ids allow users to host copies, boosting long-term availability without sacrificing provenance.

 ## Installing Dat

 To install dat in the Terminal, use `npm install -g dat`.
-For more information, see the [Installation page](/install).
+For more information, see the [Installation page](getting-started-installation.md).

 ## Downloading Data